 Postcard depicting a re-enacted seppuku ritual (the death of Lord Asano who would later be avenged by the 47 ronin)

-Woodblock print by Kunikazu Utagawa (歌川 国員), pupil of Kunisada (Photo credit)
+Woodblock print by Kunikazu Utagawa (歌川 国員), a pupil of Kunisada (Photo credit)

 - Nussbaum, Louis-Frédéric; Japan Encyclopedia, Harvard University Press 2005